 How do New York LLC costs compare to other states?

 Because of the newspaper rule, New York ranks among the most expensive states.
 While many states only charge a filing fee, New York's publication expense alone can exceed the entire formation budget elsewhere.
-Typical first-year costs range from $750 to $2,000.
+Realistic first-year costs range from $645 to $2,200+, and the NY DOS fee schedule confirms $250 in mandatory state fees before you even factor in newspaper costs.

 How can I avoid the high publication costs in NYC?

 You can't skip publication, but you can relocate it.
 New York allows you to publish in the county where your LLC's office is listed.
-Using a registered agent outside the five boroughs means publishing in counties with much cheaper newspaper rates, potentially saving over $1,000 by choosing Albany instead of Manhattan.
+Using a registered agent outside the five boroughs means publishing in counties with much cheaper newspaper rates.
+The cost differential between Manhattan and upstate counties can exceed $1,500, with Albany newspaper costs running approximately $395 compared to $1,450 to $1,950+ in Manhattan.

 Can I form my LLC in another state to avoid New York fees?

 Yes, but you'll pay twice.
-Operating here with an out-of-state entity means registering as a foreign LLC for $250 and still meeting New York's annual filing fee, biennial statement, and any city licensing requirements.
-The upfront savings rarely outweigh duplicate compliance costs.
+Operating here with an out-of-state entity means registering as a foreign LLC for $250 according to the NY DOS and still meeting New York's annual filing fee, biennial statement, and any city licensing requirements.
+Foreign LLCs must also complete the same publication requirement under NY LLC Law §802, so the upfront savings rarely outweigh duplicate compliance costs.

 How long does it take to form an LLC in New York?